About Me

 Example GUI from the final application build.
 View full screenshot on GitHub.

-- Overview: During my study abroad work at Parque Náutico de Castrelo in Spain, I developed a Python-based application to automate the creation of weather databases and real-time data visualization.
+- Overview: During my study abroad experience at Parque Náutico de Castrelo in Spain, I developed a Python-based application to automate the creation of weather databases and real-time data visualization.
 This project aimed to improve environmental monitoring and support projects like tree planting and erosion management.

 - Key Activities: